AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     # Valid values: false and true. false: disables automatic payment.
 After an order is generated, you must go to the Order Center to complete the payment. true: enables automatic payment.
 Payments are automatically completed.
     request.set_AutoPay(True)

-    # The ID of the VSwitch to which the NAT gateway is attached.
+    # The ID of the vSwitch to which the NAT gateway is attached.
-    When you create an enhanced NAT gateway, you must specify the VSwitch to which the NAT gateway is attached.
-The system automatically assigns an unused private IP address from the VSwitch to the enhanced NAT gateway. request.set_VSwitchId("vsw-uf6gnat6e5tk0gnbm****")
+    # When you create an enhanced NAT gateway, you must specify the vSwitch to which the NAT gateway is attached.
+The system automatically assigns an unused private IP address from the vSwitch to the enhanced NAT gateway.
+    request.set_VSwitchId("vsw-uf6gnat6e5tk0gnbm****")

     # The type of the NAT gateway.